Nigler10/Student-Management-System/README.md

+> ⚠️ **Note:** The live website link for this project is intentionally **not included** here to prevent unwanted or inappropriate submissions from random viewers.
+The deployed link will be shared **privately** through the Google Classroom.

+---

 # 🧑‍🎓 Student Management System

 This is a full-stack web application to manage student records, subject enrollments, and their corresponding grades (Activities, Quizzes, Exams).
 Built with Django and Django REST Framework for the backend, and plain HTML/CSS/JavaScript for the frontend.